 Manual cars provide drivers with more control than automatic cars.
 They are quicker from a standing start and are usually much easier to handle in extreme conditions, for example snow and ice.

 In Europe, automatic cars tend to be more expensive than manual cars as they are far less common.
 The automatic transmission gearbox is also far more complex and therefore automatic cars cost more to produce.

 Automatic cars may save you money in the long run as in recent years they have become much more fuel efficient than they used to be.
-However, it costs more to fix an automatic gearbox and are more likely to break than a manual car, so if you plan on having your car for a long time you may save money with a manual car as you are less likely to have to take it to the garage.
+However, it costs more to fix an automatic gearbox and are more likely to break than a manual car, so if you plan on having your car for a long time you may save money with a manual.

 The choice between automatic and manual transmission will depend on you as the driver as the cost of the car will be affected by how you use the car and how long you use it for.

 Is insurance cheaper in a manual or an automatic car?

 It’s cheaper to insure a manual car than an automatic car, though the gap between the cost of insuring each type is slowly closing.
 It’s currently around 20% more expensive to insure an automatic car.

 Automatic cars often need repairs more often than manual cars, and those repairs are often more expensive too.
 Furthermore, if you only have a licence to drive automatic cars then insurers will probably charge you more as it’s thought that those without a manual driving licence are less skilled drivers.